Hay fever and pollen

 Treating your hay fever well is one of the best ways to improve your asthma control.
 If left unchecked, asthma and hay fever can seriously affect your or your child’s quality of life and put your health at risk.

 To manage asthma and hay fever over spring, you can use pollen monitoring apps and websites such as AirRater and Auspollen.
 However, there is not one provider that covers all states.
-This is something we are working towards as part of our AirSmart project.
 To understand how pollen from your garden could be triggering your asthma – see trees, plants and gardening.

 Learn more about managing your asthma and hay fever by watching the video below: